 The Canopy Tower overlooks a wide swath of lowland forest.
 Photo: Canopy Tower Staff

-Day 1: The tour begins early this evening with an introductory meeting in the main room at the Canopy Tower.
-Shuttle transfers are arranged to the Canopy Tower from the airport.
+Day 1: The tour begins at 18.30 with an introductory meeting in the main room at the Canopy Tower.
+Shuttle transfers are arranged from Panama City Tocumen airport to Canopy Tower.
 Night at the Canopy Tower.

 Day 3: We’ll rise early for an all-day expedition to Pipeline Road, considered by many to be the premier lowland birding location in Central America.
 We’ll walk road, followed by our vehicles (with our picnic lunch), and make a particular effort to locate such difficult species as King Vulture, Streak-chested Antpitta, Great Jacamars, Black-striped Woodcreepers, Moustached (Pygmy) Antwren, Forest Elaenia, Blue-crowned and Red-capped Manakins, Pied, White-necked, Black-breasted and White-whiskered Puffbirds and Song Wren.
-If we’re very fortunate we might encounter a Great Curassow or Tiny Hawk, or any number of other true rarities that call this forest home.
-We should locate one or two ant swarms attended by obligate ant followers such as Bicolored, Spotted and the superlative Ocellated Antbirds, as well as several species of woodcreeper.
+If we’re very fortunate we might encounter a Great Curassow or Tiny Hawk, Great Jacamar or Rufous Piha, or any number of other true rarities that call this forest home.
+Generally we come across one or two ant swarms attended by obligate ant followers such as Bicolored, Spotted and the superlative Ocellated Antbirds, as well as several species of woodcreeper.
 Watching dozens of birds in attendance on a swarm, seemingly oblivious to our presence, is an experience a naturalist can truly revel in.
 In addition to the birds the forest here is literally alive with butterflies, dragonflies and a host of frogs.
-Everywhere we look, there will be things of interest and it will not be easy to leave.
+Everywhere we look, there will be things of interest and it is never easy to leave.
 Night at the Canopy Tower.

 Day 6: We’ll leave early this morning for Cerro Azul.
-Though only about two hours away, these highlands present a whole new world where trees are laden with epiphytes and colorful orchids.
+Though only about two hours away, these highlands present a whole new world where trees are laden with epiphytes and colourful orchids.
 Mixed canopy flocks often include a variety of dazzling tanagers such as Emerald, Silver-throated, Bay-headed, Rufous-winged, Speckled and Black-and-yellow.
-We have reasonable expectations of seeing the endemic Stripe-cheeked Woodpecker, the beautiful Violet-capped Hummingbird and the amazingly colorful Yellow-eared Toucanet.
-We’ll visit several arrays of hummingbird feeders, where we regularly encounter over 15 species and hundreds of individuals over the course of a few hours.
-After lunch we’ll drive toward Panama City to investigate the waterfront at Panama Viejo, which plays host to an amazing assemblage of shorebirds.
-We should encounter thousands of birds of over a dozen species, and we’ll look especially hard for Collared Plover and Cocoi Heron.
+Understory flocks here can include several species not found in the adjacent lowlands, such as Spotted Woodcreeper, Scale-crested Pygmy-Tyrant and White-ruffed Manakin.
+Migrant warblers are often common as well, including some of the brighter species like Golden-winged, Redstart and Blackburnian.
+We have reasonable expectations of seeing the endemic Stripe-cheeked Woodpecker, the beautiful and range-restricted Violet-capped Hummingbird and even the amazingly colourful Yellow-eared Toucanet.
+We’ll visit an impressive array of hummingbird feeders at a local house, where we regularly encounter over 12 species and hundreds of individuals over the course of a few hours as well as masses of Shining, Green and Red-legged Honeycreepers.
+After lunch we’ll drive toward Panama City to investigate the waterfront at Costa de Este.
+The mangrove linked shores of Panama Bay are a RAMSAR designated site (a wetland of international importance) for waders, supporting a wintering population estimated at almost a million birds.
+We’ll arrive in the late afternoon, and should encounter thousands of waders of over a dozen species, as well as hundreds of herons including Yellow-crowned Night-Heron and Cocoi Heron.
 Night near the Panama Canal.

-Day 7: The main tour will conclude this morning with a shuttle to Panama City’s International airport for flights home or to the regional airport for our flight to the Caribbean lowlands on the Western Highlands and Bocas del Toro tour.
+Day 7: The main tour will conclude this morning with a shuttle to Panama City Tocumen airport for flights home.
+Those continuing on to the Bocas del Toro and Western Highlands tour will be transferred to the regional airport for the flight to the Caribbean lowlands.